Armored Heart: L'Odeur de l'Amour

 Lanri nodded, and dunked her head again, then grabbed the bulk of her hair, and rubbed it against the bar of soap for a while.
 Once she figured she’d dissolved enough of the soap, she put the bar down, and continued to scrub.
 “Yes, folly,” repeated Sheep.
 “Master Gorance told me your kind can read the thoughts of mortals.
 So, he elected not to inform me of any deceptions he has planned, and ordered me to be honest.”

 What you believe to be honest, Lanri thought.
 She dunked her head under the water, and scrubbed her hair again, to rinse it out.
 What flowed out of her hair and into the tub was an unpleasantly brown color.
-She supposed being assaulted in the mud will do that as she reached for the bar of soap, and set about repeating the whole routine.
+She supposed being assaulted in the mud was likely to thank for that as she reached for the bar of soap, and set about repeating the whole routine.
 She watched with interest as Sheep picked up her clothes, and started searching through them.
-She fished out a small handful of coins -a dragon, and several coppers- and diligently put them in Lanri’s bag.
+She fished out a small handful of coins – a golden Dragon, two silver Claws and several copper Scales – and diligently put them in Lanri’s bag.

 Then she picked up her belt, and with it came the holstered wand.
 Feelings swelled up in her.
 Not quite anger, and not quite fear, but certainly a sense of unease.
 She thought about something to say to get the beastkin to leave her stuff alone, and was halfway through opening her mouth to fire off a salvo of profanities, when Seeker put a calming hand on her shoulder.
 “That wand is irreplaceable to her, Sheep,” she said, and Lanri saw her hold her hand out for it.
 “I will mind it.”